Leadership in Transmission

 Eversource is improving the reliability of the electric grid with a number of significant construction projects involving high-voltage transmission lines in Connecticut, Massachusetts and New Hampshire.
 We operate New England’s largest energy delivery system.

-Committed to reliability and safety, the company is constructing a number of major projects to maintain and upgrade the transmission system.
-Our investment through 2018 is projected to be approximately $3.35 billion.
+Committed to reliability and safety, the company is constructing multiple major projects to maintain and upgrade the transmission system.
+Eversource manages nearly 2,300 miles of transmission corridors or rights of way.
+Our investment in the system through 2018 is projected to be approximately $3.9 billion.

 In addition to reliability benefits, these projects will provide greater access to newer, more efficient, and cleaner generating plants.
 Transmission infrastructure projects also help our communities with tax revenues.

 Eversource is partnering with New England’s policy leaders to address infrastructure needs to manage volatile energy markets and the potential for skyrocketing prices.